-hardened criminal Maggie Hayward's consistence violence, even in police custody, ends in the execution chamber.
-However, top-secret US government agency official 'Bob' arranges a staged death, so ...
+Hardened criminal Maggie Hayward's consistent violence, even in police custody, ends in the execution chamber.
+However, top-secret US government agent 'Bob' arranges a staged death, so ...
 See full summary »

 Armed with a license to kill, Secret Agent James Bond sets out on his first mission as 007 and must defeat a weapons dealer in a high stakes game of poker at Casino Royale, but things are not what they seem.

 19 of 30 people found this review helpful.

 Was this review helpful to you?